 “Integrating sustainability into the curriculum is becoming THE challenge for sustainability influencers at colleges and universities as green buildings and recycling programs become matter of course and the classroom becomes the true battleground for change.”
 From the Association for the Advancement of Sustainability in Higher Education (AASHE).

 Educating for a sustainable society and future is the responsibility of the entire Georgetown community.
 At CNDLS, we specifically focus on preparing faculty to better understand the pedagogies and practices that support sustainability education, and in the creation and implementation of sustainability-oriented activities in courses.

-Specifically, CNDLS is pleased to introduce new programming for Fall 2019 to support faculty with little-to-no background in sustainability in taking a meaningful step toward educating for a sustainable future.
-With generous support from Georgetown’s Laudato Si’ Fund, this new programming works at the level of the classroom and strengthens community among sustainability educators at Georgetown.
+Specifically, CNDLS introduced programming in Fall 2019 to support faculty with little-to-no background in sustainability in taking a meaningful step toward educating for a sustainable future.
+With generous support from Georgetown’s Laudato Si’ Fund, this new programming worked at the level of the classroom and strengthened community among sustainability educators at Georgetown.

-This opportunity is for faculty who are new to sustainability education and will support the creation of course assignments that integrate sustainability concepts with course subject matter.
-Sustainability expertise and assignment design support will be provided through a series of consultations, as well as the potential for funding to support expenses related to the sustainability assignment.
-Learn more.
+This opportunity was for faculty who were new to sustainability education and supported the creation of course assignments that integrated sustainability concepts with course subject matter.
+Sustainability expertise and assignment design support were provided through a series of consultations, as well as the potential for funding to support expenses related to the sustainability assignment.

-This Faculty Learning Community will gather faculty to explore sustainability education.
-This faculty-led space will deepen understanding of how to employ and promote sustainability-related values, practices, and assignments in individual courses and throughout the curriculum.
-Meeting monthly, this group of educators will explore common problems, share ideas, and develop a final common deliverable to share with the broader Georgetown teaching and learning community.
-Learn more.
+This Faculty Learning Community gathered faculty to explore sustainability education.
+This faculty-led space deepened understanding of how to employ and promote sustainability-related values, practices, and assignments in individual courses and throughout the curriculum.
+Meeting monthly, this group of educators explored common problems, shared ideas, and developed a final common deliverable to share with the broader Georgetown teaching and learning community.